 UL Rate (Peak)

-eMTC is a type of LTE-M network published by 3GPP in the Release 13 specification. eMTC is a low power wide area technology which supports IoT through lower device complexity and provides extended coverage, leveraging a mobile carriers existing LTE base stations. eMTC finds its place as a (comparatively) high data rate service for more data-hungry IoT applications.
+eMTC (enhanced Machine Type Communication) is a type of LTE-M network published by 3GPP in the Release 13 specification. eMTC is a low power wide area technology which supports IoT through lower device complexity and provides extended coverage, leveraging a mobile carriers existing LTE base stations. eMTC finds its place as a (comparatively) high data rate service for more data-hungry IoT applications.

 eMTC is simply an amendment to the existing LTE-M standard, with Release 13 specifying a brand new Cat-M1 UE capable of operating on a bandwidth 1.08 MHz (i.e., 6 PRB's) within an existing LTE deployment, or 1.4 MHz in standalone deployment.
 This is a significant development from previous Release 12 specification of LTE Cat-0, which while containing a number of simplifications from conventional UE, still had to operate on standard LTE channel bandwidths.